ogait001/academic-profile/_posts/2026-08-15-what-money-hides-en.md

 ## A note on method

 What follows is a philosophical proposition, not a doctrinal pronouncement, and its reading of Ecclesiastes 3:14 is offered as one exegetical possibility among others.
-It presupposes the account of the non-derivative ground developed in *The Is and the AM: Presence, Identity, and the Ground that Holds,* and the account of the invariant Now developed in *Does Time need Me, or do I need Time?*; the reader is referred to those works for the metaphysics the present essay only names.
+It presupposes the account of the non-derivative ground developed in [*The Is and the AM: Presence, Identity, and the Ground that holds*](https://oscargaitan.org/ontology/philosophy-of-time/catholic-theology/2026/04/19/the-is-and-the-am.html) and the account of the invariant Now developed in [*Does Time need Me, or do I need Time?*](https://oscargaitan.org/philosophy-of-time/ontology/2026/04/10/does-time-need-me-or-do-i-need-time.html); the reader is referred to those works for the metaphysics the present essay only names.

 <br>